Our rapid population growth means that we urgently need the timely delivery of primary and secondary schools.

 Residential growth in the areas of Epping and Wollert means there is significant demand for more schools.

 To prevent the overcrowding that we are experiencing in many schools in our north-eastern growth corridor, we urgently need timely delivery of primary and secondary schools in these areas.

-- Fund the purchase of land and development of Epping North West P6 with the school open by 2023.
+PRIORITY 4: Purchase the land and construct Wollert West P-6 with the school to open in 2023.

 PRIORITY 5: Purchase the land for Wollert Central with the school to open in 2025.

 PRIORITY 6: Construct Edgars Creek Secondary stage 3, to open in 2023.

 PRIORITY 7: Invest in land acquisition and construction of Mt Ridley Autism School.

 At the 2016 Census there were 1093 Whittlesea residents aged between 5 and 19 needing assistance due to disability.
 Currently, Whittlesea students requiring specialist education face unacceptable barriers to accessing appropriate schools including limited access to school buses, long travel times and minimal access to before or after school care.
 These barriers impact the wellbeing and learning outcomes of the child and the wellbeing and employment opportunities of their families.

 Specialist schools designated to Whittlesea residents are at capacity and difficult to access:

 Editor not configured properly, please select a file.